phenoapt/phenoapt/README.rst

          9  75.1829  OMD:228520    FIBROCHONDROGENESIS 1; FBCG1
         10  78.0241  OMD:609945    OMD:609945

-For more information about tool usage, use --help.
+For more information about tool usage, run phenoapt with --help.

 Code usage
 ------------------